Ghini/ghini.github.io/_posts/2018-03-21-welcome-to-jekyll.md

 ---
 layout: post
-title:  "web site moved to Jekyll!"
+title:  "website moved to Jekyll!"
 date:   2018-03-21 11:16:51 -0500
 categories: documentation
 ---

-our web site just moved to Jekyll.  this has zero impact on the software, it's now just easier for us, to publish updates.
+our website just moved to Jekyll.  this has zero impact on the software, it's now just easier for us, to publish updates, and it solves all issues we had with browser compatibility.